 So, when they ask “why do you want this job?”, the first thing you need to be able to do is name something you’re looking for in your job search overall.
 This is a key step in any job search and if you haven’t done this, it’s probably a big reason you can’t find a job.
 There’s no “right” answer for what you’re targeting.
 It’s your job search and your life/career.
 But be ready to name something.

-Maybe you want advancement or a higher level role.
-Or more leadership, more responsibility, more chance to work in a certain area or build a certain skill.
-More exposure to any number of things (a technology, a certain industry, etc.)
+You could say you’re looking for career advancement or a higher level role and that’s why you’re job hunting.
+You could say you want more leadership, more responsibility, more of a chance to work in a certain area or build a certain skill.
+You could say you want more exposure to any number of things (a technology, a certain industry, a different type of work environment like a small start-up, etc.)

 “I really love interacting with customers and my last job took me a bit away from that.
 I’m looking to find a role that will let me get back to the direct customer interaction that I enjoy so much.”

 This is a good start to an answer because you’re showing the hiring manager right away that you’re targeting something specific – the chance to work directly with customers.

 (Don’t worry if this still seems difficult.
 You’ll get two full sample answers later in the article, so keep reading.)